-At Melton we intend to develop all children into curious thinkers:
+At Melton we intend to develop all children into knowledgeable scientists and curious thinkers:

 - Persistent in their efforts to find answers to questions about the world around them.

 - Methodical in the way that they approach problems and reflective about what they have found out.

 - Conscientious about how they achieve results and value attention to detail.

 Through investigation, research and exploration of the three main scientific subjects (physics, chemistry and biology) we aim to inspire a passion and sense of responsibility in all children for the environment they live in and the world as a whole.

 All children will learn how to work and think scientifically, developing skills through experiences that will broaden their understanding of the scope of careers that are available to them.

 All KS1 and KS2 classes have the equivalent of two hours of science-focused learning per week in which lessons: